peaqnetwork/peaq-pallet-mor/README.md

 - `get_registration_reward` - The owner of a machine can, after adding at least one attribute of the machine to the Peaq-DID pallet, request rewards for registering his machine and will get rewarded.
 The rewards will be paid on his account.
 This reward will be minted by the blockchain.

 - `get_online_rewards` - An owner of a machine can request rewards for having its machine online for a defined time period.
 These rewards can be requested for each machine beeing continiously online on the network.
 This reward will be taken out of the pallet's pot.
-The amount will have the same scalar of the amount of tokens, the Peaq-MOR pallet has collected within that defined time period.
+The amount will have the same scalar of the amount of tokens, the Peaq-MOR pallet has collected within that defined time period in the past.

 - `pay_machine_usage` - If another user want to use a machine, he has to pay for the usage of that machine.
 This will be simulated by this extrinsic.
-When calling the fee for machine usage will be taken from the user's account who used the machine and will be transfered to the machine's account.
+When the tokens will be minted.
+The amount of tokens is limited.
+This minimum and maximum limit of tokens to be transfered can be configured.

+- `set_configuration` - Setting a new pallet configuration.
+This can only be done by a sudo-user.
+For details about configuration have a look at the definition of `MorConfig`.

+- Remaining methods are temporary for development and debug purpose.

 ### Reward Pot